 The Community Training Program (CTP) serves individuals with a wide range of intellectual and developmental disabilities interested in both vocational training and community skill training who require 1:1 or 1:2 support.

-The main focus of CTP is to support consumers at job sites, activities, classes and community inclusion that are compatible with their skills and interests.
+The main focus of CTP is to support consumers at job and volunteer sites, activities, classes and community inclusion that are compatible with their skills and interests.
 CTP serves people throughout the greater Sacramento area.
 Services include:

-- Development of assistive technologies
+- Assessment and support with assistive technologies

 - Facilitation of communication among support team members